webanck/GigaVoxels/README.md

 ```
 cmake-gui
 ```
-Firstly, set the paths for the source code directory and where you want the binaries to be built.
+Firstly, set the paths for the root of the CUDPP repository and where you want the project to be built.
 Click on `Configure` and  choose your type of code generator: `Unix Makefiles` for Linux.

-Then, set the specific variables:
+Then, set the specific variables (check `Advanced` if you can't see those):
 - add the `-fPIC` parameter to `CMAKE_CXX_FLAGS` and `CMAKE_C_FLAGS`
 - verify the path of `CUDA_TOOLKIT_ROOT_DIR` (`/usr/local/cuda/include` for me)
 - check `CUDPP_BUILD_SHARED_LIBS`